process-analytics/bpmn-visualization-R/README.md

 devtools::install_github("process-analytics/bpmn-visualization-R")
 ```

-Then make the library available to the current R project
+Then, make the library available to the current R project:
 ```r
 library(bpmnVisualization)
 ```